jacktrip/jacktrip/branches/lair/faust-src-lair/README.txt

 put a FAUST .dsp plugin here
-compile with ./jtHeaderMake <name>.dsp to produce <name>.dsp.h it will be included in the project
+compile with ./jtHeaderMake <name>.dsp to produce <name>.dsp.h includes are included in the project but the file <name>.dsp.h also needs to be added as existing file to the project so it will be linked and don't forget svn

 to change this behavior, or to compile under a different architecture make a new